Kukuru5a/Difference-Computor/README.md

 ## Difference Computor

 ##### Description:
-This application compares to files of the same type and returns a string with the results of comparison.
+Compares two files of the same type and returns a string with the results of comparison. v 1.0.0
 #### How to use:

 To start the App, write - ./build/install/app/bin/app